Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

-## 2025-08-19 Icon Library
+## 2025-08-19 Item Icon Layers and PGCR Scoreboards
+- Added `DestinyIconDefinition` for individual inventory item icon layers.
+  - Added `iconHash` to `DestinyDisplayPropertiesDefinition` for inventory item icons only.
-- Added several useful layers for Inventory Item Icons to `DestinyInventoryItemConstantsDefinition`.
+  - Also added useful static item icon layer image paths to `DestinyInventoryItemConstantsDefinition`.
-- Added content table `DestinyIconDefinition` with icon layer URL Strings.
-Currently only Inventory Item Icons will have their layers available.
+- Added `scoreboardValues` to `DestinyPostGameCarnageReportExtendedData` for Crucible player scores, reward scores, multipliers, and more.
+  - There will be some overlap between `scoreboardValues` and other existing stat values in PGCRs.

 ## 2025-08-05 Follow-up for The Edge of Fate
 - Added `isHolofoil` and `isAdept` to `DestinyInventoryItemDefinition`.